mpf0909/pathology_part_II_project/README.md

 | CK-trained Hovernet     | 0.44               | 0.67                  | 0.80            | 0.29               | 0.57              | 0.40                 | 0.5000           |

 As shown above, Lizard-trained hovernet accurately classifies duodenal biopsies as normal or pathological in ~91% of cases thereby supporting the hypothesis that machine learning-based cell segmentation and classification approaches have the potential to automate the diagnosis of normal duodenal biopsies.

+Whilst the CD3-trained Hovernet and CK-trained Hovernet are poorer at biopsy diagnosis this is perhaps not surprising given the CD3 and CK dataset were generated **entirely automatically** (no human labelling involved).
+The development of an automated pipeline to generate training data for Hovernet from scratch in this project is itself a success since it enabled, across both the CD3 and CK dataset, labelling of 9,809,543 cells; **approximately 20x more cells than in the largest publically available dataset (Lizard)**.
+It is anticipated that further development of this pipeline will result the ability to create accurately-labelled datasets orders of magnitude larger than those currently available for future machine learning applications.

 NB this repo is not currently designed for external use (e.g. it contains hard-coded file paths and frequently lacks use of command-line arguments) however the end of this README.md contains a step-by-step guide of how to use this repo.